unimi-dse/a903d60e/README.md

-# a903d60e
 # the Most Visited City Index

-This package helps to analyze data based on number of non-italian visitors, in the country of Italy, based on demographic characteristics and GDP of country of origin
+This package helps to analyze data based on numbers of non-italian visitors, who have been in Italy, based on demographic characteristics and GDP of countries of origin.

 ## Installation